hyperdevs-team/mini-kotlin/README.md

 }
 ```

 Use `mini.registryName` when you want a readable, predictable generated package segment that you can import explicitly in module bootstrap code.

-Leave it unset when the stable fallback naming is sufficient.
+If multiple modules generate the default `mini.codegen.Mini_Generated`, your build will fail with a duplicate class error.
+In that case, assign a distinct `mini.registryName` to each Mini-enabled module.

 ## Advanced usages
 ### Kotlin Flow Utils